220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/QC-Questions-Week-B.md

     [Unboxing] is an explicit conversion from the type object to a value type or from an interface type to a value type that implements the interface.

-7. What are Collections ?
+<font size="4"> <span style="color: orange;">7.
+What are Collections ?</span></font>

     - [Collections] - Specialized classes for data storage and retrieval.

-    - [Non-generic] collections store items as Object, require casting.
+    - [Non-generic] collections which store items as Object, require casting.
 Uses the System.Collections namespace.
 [ArrayList], [HashTable], [Stack], [queue].
-    - [Generic] collections are type-safe at compile time.
+    - [Generic] collections are type-safe at compile time which means methods and classes specify the data type.
 Because of this, generic collections typically offer better performance.
 Uses the System.Collection.Generic namepace
     Types of generic collections:
     - [Stack]
         - LIFO - It is a Last-in, First-out list